iOSGonzo/FBLAPrep/README.md

  - Settings page containing username, email, about, and support (bug reporting), as well as sign in/log out

  - Artwork (Logo, appicon, custom UI)
- - Widget that displays soft skills, business etiiquette, and self esteem tips on demand
+ - Widget extension that displays soft skills, business etiiquette, and self esteem tips on demand